hirorohi03/EasyForgeNeo/README.md

 ## 📞 Support & Inquiries

 If you have any questions, encounter any bugs, or have any requests regarding this product, please contact me via [Issues](https://github.com/hirorohi03/EasyForgeNeo/issues) whenever possible.
-For general questions or requests, you’re also welcome to use [X](https://x.com/hirorohi003) or the [note Q&A](https://note.com/qa/hirorohi03).
+For general questions or requests, you're also welcome to use [X](https://x.com/hirorohi003) or the [note Q&A](https://note.com/qa/hirorohi03).
 - For issues regarding the core systems of Forge Neo, reForge, extensions, other external software components, or models themselves, please contact their respective upstream developers.
     - While I might answer things I am familiar with, such inquiries will generally be ignored or closed.
     - Conversely, please do not contact other developers regarding problems unique to this installer package.